Wednesday, November 10, 2010

 Two years later, the director and star reteamed in 1982 for what turned out to be a troubled film, the mistreated and underrated "Mike's Murder," in which Winger turned in one of her very best performances.
-Too bad so few people saw it.
+Too bad so few people have seen it.

 The film has quite a history, a bumpy one.
 Bridges wrote the story - of a lonely young woman whose life changes after a man with whom she shared a one-night-stand dies violently - with Winger in mind.

-It was shot during the summer of 1982 but not released, and in altered form, until spring of 1984.
+It was shot during the summer of 1982 but not released (in altered form) until spring of 1984.

 And it's probably safe to assume that the huge popularity of Winger's subsequent film, the Oscar-winning "Terms of Endearment," prompted its distributor to finally get it into the marketplace.
-(BTW, Winger was also a replacement for Spacek in "Terms of Endearment.")
+(BTW, Winger also replaced Spacek in "Terms of Endearment.")

 In 1982, however, the studio got nervous and promptly shelved the film.
 Apparently, a preview of the first version was booed by audiences in San Jose, and Warner Bros. and the indie that produced it, The Ladd Company, refused to distribute the movie unless changes and cuts were made.

-In 1983, Warners/Ladd decided to re-edit "Mike's Murder" in chronological order and release it - like "Wilder Napalm," just barely.
+In 1983, Warners/Ladd decided to re-edit "Mike's Murder" in chronological order and release it, just barely - like "Wilder Napalm."

-One other thing: They also rescored it.
-"Mike's Murder" originally had a terrific song score by Joe Jackson - which was recorded and released while the film was still shelved - but it was junked in favor of something more conventional by John Barry.
+One other thing: The film was also re-scored.
+"Mike's Murder" originally had a terrific song score by Joe Jackson - which was recorded and released while the film was still shelved - but it was junked in favor of a John Barry original.
 (Jackson's songs were reduced to bits of music heard in the background, always on a radio.)
 Jackson's soundtrack went on to become a best-seller, while Berry's score, also good, was belatedly recorded and released in a limited edition CD in 2010.

 Anyway, I've become obsessed with the idea of seeing "Mike's Murder" in its original incarnation, but with Bridges now gone, that's not very likely.
 (Also lost is the expanded version of "Urban Cowboy" that Bridges prepared the film's debut on network television.
 It was shown only once in that form - with about 15 minutes of extra footage added - but has seemingly disappeared.
 Paramount never bothered to put the extended version into syndication or include it any videos or DVDs of the film.)

-"Mike's Murder," heretofore a Cinema Obscura candidate, had been released on Beta only - one of those forgotten titles, until Warner Archives came to its rescue and released it on DVD just recently.
+"Mike's Murder" had been released on Beta only, never VHS.
+It was one of those forgotten titles until Warner Archives did the right thing and released it on DVD in 2009.